Search This Site

 Virtual Memory

-As the amount of computer RAM continues to increase on the average computer, virtual memory gets used less and less.
-However, for the foreseeable future, it will continue to be used.
-Virtual memory is what is created and used when you run out of RAM.
 Most computers today have around 1GB of RAM, which may seem like a lot, but it can fill up quickly when you have multiple applications open.
 So, rather than your computer telling you to close an application when it runs out of RAM, it will simply start using virtual memory.
-This article will take a look at how virtual memory works, and how to optimize it on your computer.
+This article looks at how virtual memory works, and how to optimize it on your computer.

 Virtual Memory Detail